ttu-cr-stl/TUCA/Pipeline/README.md

 The components work together in the TUCA toolchain:

 1. Assembler converts programs to machine code
-2. Both Emulator and Processor execute the same machine code
+2. Processor executes machine code while Emulator directly interprets assembly code
 3. Results are compared to verify correctness